Habibsultani/rpl-udp/README.md

 This project was developed for the **BIL304 Operating Systems** course using **Contiki-NG** and the **Cooja Simulator**.

-The objective is to implement a reliable **Over-The-Air (OTA) firmware update mechanism** over an RPL-based wireless sensor network.
+The objective of this project is to implement a reliable **Over-The-Air (OTA) firmware update mechanism** over an RPL-based wireless sensor network.
+The system demonstrates how a firmware image can be fragmented, transmitted, verified, and stored on a remote device through a multi-hop IoT network.

+---

+## Why OTA Updates?

+In large-scale IoT systems, manually updating devices is expensive and time-consuming.

+OTA (Over-The-Air) updates allow firmware to be distributed remotely through a network without physical access to devices.

+Advantages:

+* Remote firmware deployment
+* Faster bug fixes
+* Security patch distribution
+* Reduced maintenance cost
+* Scalable device management

+This project demonstrates a simplified OTA firmware update workflow using Contiki-NG.

 ---